 Some popular names are golden delight, coliban, and royal blue.

 The best thing we love about this recipe is that it is so versatile.
-You only need to follow our instructions for the general cooking method, but it’s really up to your own preference and taste.
+You only need to follow our instructions for the general cooking method, but the rest is really up to your own preference and taste.

-Potatoes: choose a starchy potatoes type for the best result, crispy skin and fluffy filling after baking.
+Potatoes: choose a starchy potato type for the best result, crispy skin and fluffy filling after baking.

-Spices: salt, pepper, chillies, or any your heart calls for.
+Spices: salt, pepper, chilies, or any your heart calls for.

 Start the experiment by emptying out the fridge.
-You can use the leftovers ingredients as toppings.
+You can use leftovers as toppings.
 Not to worry!
-Any combination of topping can work magically.
+Almost any combination of topping can work magically.